Explore the 13 Best Books for Financial Advisors

 It’s one of the best books for new financial advisors who don’t want to waste years figuring out who their A+ clients should be.
 You’ll get it right the first time.

 Bill Cates has helped over 20,000 financial advisors get quality clients.
-He’s a Hall of Fame keynote speaker and one of my industry mentors.
+He’s a Hall of Fame keynote speaker and one of our industry inspirations at Indigo.

 Wondering how to choose the best niche for your firm?
-Bill and I co-host a workshop webinar on how to choose a specialty and create a radically relevant marketing message.
+Check out our webinar with Bill Cates as our special guest on how to choose a specialty and create a radically relevant marketing message.

 Best book for financial advisors who want to be top producers in the industry

 Ever wonder how the top financial advisors became so successful?
 The Million Dollar Financial Advisor interviews 15 mega-successful advisors who generate at least $3 million in business annually.
 The author, David J. Mullen, Jr., condensed their stories down into 13 step-by-step lessons that teach you how to build a winning practice—whether you’re a new or experienced financial advisor.

 If you’re looking to strengthen existing client relationships, build a strong referral network, and learn how to be successful regardless of market conditions, then this book is for you.

 Best book for advisors who want to streamline their practice

 You know you need to be better about managing your time, following up with clients, and reaching out to leads, but building good business habits is just as hard as breaking bad ones.
 That’s where Atomic Habits by James Clear comes in.
 With over 15 million copies sold, this book challenges you to reclaim control over your habits and finally achieve the goals you set for yourself and your practice.

 As a leading expert on habit formation, James Clear explains the Four Laws of Behavior Change and provides practical strategies for getting rid of ineffective behaviors once and for all.
 If you’re ready to streamline your business and improve productivity, this book is for you!